Written by David Skinner

 View State Regulations

-Collection and Disposal of Medical Waste
+Regulations for the Collection and Disposal of Medical Waste

 With each type of medical waste specifically defined by federal and state guidelines, it is imperative that waste is segregated prior to disposal.
 Removal and transport of medical waste for disposal must be carried out by individuals or companies licensed by the EPA for the collection and transport of medical waste.
 An individual engaged by the healthcare facility may also transport waste directly to either a hospital with appropriate disposal methods or a waste depot licensed by the EPA.

-The disposal of medical waste (hazardous and non-hazardous) is primarily under the purview of the Resource Conservation and Recovery Act (RCRA).
-The Hazardous and Solid Waste Amendment (HSWA) attached to the RCRA regulations are also applicable in medical waste disposal and biohazard waste disposal, among other types of medical waste.
 The primary objective of the RCRA is to provide protection to human health and wellness and the environment from the generation, transportation, treatment, storage, and/or disposal of hazardous wastes.
 These objectives specify that wastes be properly treated before disposal, reducing harm to groundwater, leeching of hazardous waste and particulates into the environment, and reducing toxicity by previously removing or destroying harmful particles and/or constituents of medical waste.

-When it comes to treatment standards, special requirements apply to certain types of waste with specific characteristics such as:
+When it comes to treatment standards, special regulatory requirements apply to certain types of waste with specific characteristics such as:

 • Corrosive waste